 To complete the anti-luxury feel of the hotel, the bathrooms are shared.
 They feature harsh hanging lights and metal shower stalls.
 The benches nearby are grim slabs of concrete dug into gray brick walls.

 The absence of TVs in the nine rooms adds to the prison feeling, as does the lack of closets.
-Instead, guests can hang their clothes from pegs made of pen hammers, which can also be used to dig themselves out of the hotel, should the prison experience become too intense, suggested co-owner Piyanat Teekavanich.
+Instead, guests can hang their clothes from pegs made of pen hammers, which can also be used to dig themselves out of the budget stay, should the fake prison experience become too intense, suggested co-owner Piyanat Teekavanich.

 Piyanat said that guests should use their prison pajamas in that same way they would use the robes and slippers supplied in hotel rooms throughout Asia.
 That means: wear them in your room, and to some extent, around the hotel.
 But, most likely, people will also pose for lots and lots of pictures in them and the hotel encourages that.
 The rooms, which feature sliding glass doors outfitted with steel bars and glass, provide ample opportunities for photos, as does the lineup wall on the landing.